null-event/spooky_phish/README.md

     mv ./aws_complete.auto.tfvars.json.template ./aws_complete.auto.tfvars.json
     ```

 5. If working with Cobalt Strike, retrieve an Oracle JDK gz tar from the Oracle website and copy it to the [./data/oracle](./data/oracle) folder.
 This is necessary due to Oracle's licensing restrictions.
+NOTE - you will also need to copy over jdk-17_linux-x64_bin.tar.gz to the directory, in addition to jdk-8u261-linux-x64.tar.gz

     ```cp jdk-8u261-linux-x64.tar.gz ./data/oracle/```